lendkhoa/CS390-Operating-System/Shared_Memory/Realtime scheduling.md

 is that in the former case, the process is automatically booted off the CPU after a certain amount of time

+### Shared Memory
+ When a new shared memory object is created it is given the owner and group corresponding to the effec- tive user and group of the calling process.
+There is no visible entry in the file system for the cre- ated object in this implementation.

+When a shared memory object is created, it persists until it it unlinked and all other references are gone.
+Objects do not persist across a system reboot.